FIDO2: WebAuthn & CTAP

 WebAuthn defines a standard web API that can be built into browsers and related web platform infrastructure to enable online services to use FIDO Authentication.
 CTAP enables external devices such as mobile handsets or FIDO Security Keys to work with WebAuthn and serve as authenticators to desktop applications and web services.

 The new specifications complement existing passwordless FIDO UAF and second-factor FIDO U2F use cases and specifications and expand the availability of FIDO Authentication.
 Users that already have external FIDO-compliant devices, such as FIDO U2F Security Keys, will be able to continue to use these devices with web applications that support WebAuthn.
 Existing FIDO UAF devices can still be used with pre-existing services as well as new service offerings based on the FIDO UAF protocols.

-FIDO has launched interoperability testing and certification for servers, clients and authenticators adhering to FIDO2 specifications.
-Additionally, FIDO has introduced a new Universal Server certification for servers that interoperate with all FIDO authenticator types (FIDO UAF, FIDO U2F, WebAuthn, CTAP).
+FIDO Alliance has launched interoperability testing and certification for servers, clients and authenticators adhering to FIDO2 specifications.
+Additionally, the Alliance has introduced a new Universal Server certification for servers that interoperate with all FIDO authenticator types (FIDO UAF, FIDO U2F, WebAuthn, CTAP).
 As a best practice, the FIDO Alliance recommends online services and enterprises deploy a Universal Server to ensure support for all FIDO Certified authenticators.